inwinstack/owncloud-dailyreport/Readme.md

+# Steps
-git clone this repository.
+1. git clone this repository.
-Rename "usage_amount" and move into owncloud directory under "apps"
+2. Rename "usage_amount" and move into owncloud directory under "apps"